cloud-on-prem/wingman/README.md

 You can reference code from your editor in your conversations with Goose:

-1. Select code in your editor
+1. Select code in your editor (or don't select anything to use the entire file)
 2. Right-click and choose "Ask Goose about this code" or use the keyboard shortcut <kbd>Ctrl+Shift+G</kbd> (<kbd>Cmd+Shift+G</kbd> on macOS)
-3. The code will be added as a reference chip above the input box
-4. Type your question and send

-When you use the keyboard shortcut, the chat input will be automatically focused, allowing you to immediately start typing your question.
+3. The chat input will be automatically focused, allowing you to immediately start typing your question

+The behavior varies based on how much code is selected:

+- **No selection:** The entire active file is sent as a reference chip
+- **Small selections (< 100 lines):** The selected code is automatically included inline with your message
+- **Large selections (≥ 100 lines):** The code is added as a reference chip above the input box

+This adaptive approach provides the best experience for different code sizes.

 ### Quick Actions